santander-group-europe/innersource-projecttemplate/doc/your-first-contributions.md

 # Your first contributions

 This document tries to guide you to your first contributions to this project.
-First off, please, feel wery welcome.
+First off, please, feel very welcome.
 We love external contributions!

-The usual path starts getting acquainted with the project, then finding a suitable task to juno into.
+The usual path starts getting acquainted with the project, then finding a suitable task to jump into.
 There are many different ways to contribute, all of them worthy.
 The main one is coding (writing, in our case).
 And there are resources that might make your life as contributor easier.